 Methodology adopted in SE43(11)12 was suggested in ECC Report 159 (Section 4.3.4. and Annex 6).
 It is based on Monte Carlo simulations, where the wanted DTT signal and the interfering signal (WSD) are modeled as statistical variables as follows:

-Ewmed [dBμV/m] ~ NEwmed, σw=5.5 is the median field strength of the wanted signal at the DTT receiver input, with mean Ewmed and standard deviation σw;
+Ew [dBμV/m] ~ NEwmed, σw=5.5 is the field strength of the wanted signal at the DTT receiver antenna input, with mean Ewmed and standard deviation σw;

-Eimed [dBμV/m] ~ NEimed, σI=3.5 is the median field strength of the interference at the DTT receiver input, with mean Eimed and standard deviation σI.
+Ei [dBμV/m] ~ NEimed, σI=3.5 is the field strength of the interference at the DTT receiver antenna input, with mean Eimed and standard deviation σI.

 After a large number of trials, one calculates: